RUPAUL’S DRAG RACE SUPERSTAR

 Drive monetization through a recurring revenue model tied to player engagement.

-After identifying the lack of long-term goals and personalized rewards in our game, I led my team to begin preparing a design for a Season Pass feature.
 To ensure the proposal was both player-centric and aligned with business goals, I grounded my design process with four key questions:

 How could we design a Season Pass that is both engaging and valuable to our players?